Module Catalogue 2023/24

 Outline Of Syllabus

 The module introduces students to the study of Political Economy as it examines the life, ideas and legacy of key political economists, as well introducing fundamental concepts relevant to Political Economy.
 The module also discusses more contemporary ideas related to Political Economy.
-The module focuses on developing key study skills, including time management, critical thinking, note taking, and finding appropriate literature.
+The module focuses on developing key academic skills, including finding appropriate literature, referencing and essay writing.

 Topics to be covered may include: